Lift and Carry (L&C)

 With the spread of the internet from the late 1990s onward, dedicated forums, photo and video sites, written stories, and paid "session" services emerged.

-- Late 1990s–2000s: niche websites and message boards consolidated a scattered interest into a recognisable subculture with its own vocabulary (piggyback, cradle, fireman's carry).
+- Late 1990s to 2000s: niche websites and message boards consolidated a scattered interest into a recognisable subculture with its own vocabulary (piggyback, cradle, fireman's carry).

-- Online hub: The Lift & Carry Forums, a representative community, reports on the order of 22,000 registered members and roughly 300,000 posts, organised into non-explicit ("L&C Fun") and adult sections, gender-pairing subforums (F/F, F/M), media-type areas, and regional sections.
+- Online hub: The Lift & Carry Forums, a representative community, reports membership on the order of tens of thousands of registered users and hundreds of thousands of posts, organised into non-explicit ("L&C Fun") and adult sections, gender-pairing subforums (F/F, F/M), media-type areas, and regional sections.

 - Commercial scene: writing such as Marcie Simmons' discussion of lift-and-carry fetishism documents strong women, including athletes and bodybuilders, lifting and carrying paying clients, and catalogues the common techniques used in sessions.